Logg-y/magicgen/docs.md

 \#pathlevel (int)
 * The path level suggested to cast this spell at the specified power level.
 This may be diverted into secondary paths or otherwise messed with.

-\#scalerate (float)
-* The approximate amount of scaling stats per research level of a spell.
-It adds N if generated with a power level 1 over #power, 3N if generated 2 over, 6N if generated 3 over...
- * This can affect number of effects, aoe, and damage (see #spelltype and the full description above)

 \#pathperresearch (float) (default=0.66)
 * The amount of extra path requirement to add per extra research level.
 This is rounded DOWN.

-\#scalefatigueexponent (float) (default=1.7)
-* Additional fatigue (added to base) is added equal to (#scalerate total)^this.

-\#scalecost (float)
-* This multiplies the calculated scale rate for the purposes of calculating fatigue (and gem counts) and path level.
-Use less than 1 if spells come out too high path and expensive, or greater than 1 if they are too low.
-This option is a bit more of a sledgehammer and I preferred using the other things if at all possible.

 \#descr (pathflag) "description"
 * Set the description for when the primary path is as specified.
 This can (and should) be used multiple times, one for each path.